rtduany/How-Browsers-Work/HowBrowsersWork.md

     -----
     </body>
     </html>                                                                Response body in HTML
     Amazingly, this whole process takes less than 1 second depending on your internet connection.
+So, there is alot that goes on under the hood of browsers that most people do not realize or understand.